Back to Garden & Landscape

 Selection

 Use the list of shrubs and trees from the following tables as a guide to select those most adaptable to local elevation and exposure.
-These lists do not take into consideration the different microclimates (such as north, south, east and west facing slopes) and soil conditions possible at a
+These lists do not take into consideration the different microclimates (such as north, south, east, and west-facing slopes) and soil conditions possible at a given elevation.
+Cultural factors to take into consideration include:

 • Soil moisture and drainage.
 The following tables include a notation on moisture and drainage conditions for best performance and survival.

 • Exposure.
-Some plants perform better in the shade, others in full sun. warm, south-facing microclimate may allow trees and shrubs to perform better at higher altitudes than indicated.
+Some plants perform better in the shade, others in full sun.
+A warm, south-facing microclimate may allow trees and shrubs to perform better at higher altitudes than indicated.
 Exposure to wind can also determine whether a tree or shrub will survive at higher elevations.

 • Length of frost-free period.
 Some shrubs may survive at a given elevation but may not produce flowers or fruit due to a short frost-free period.